 Gari Sy Rivera | June 25, 2020

-As the Philippines continues to strive for a healthier tomorrow amidst the COVID-19 pandemic, Media Relations and Public Affairs Officer Dante Perello and his wife Jennilyn Perello have started an initiative to help Cordillerans get back on their feet after a number of them have lost employment throughout the quarantine period.
+As the Philippines continues to strive for a healthier tomorrow amidst the COVID-19 pandemic, Media Relations and Public Affairs Officer Dante Perello and his wife Jennilyn Perello have started an initiative to help Cordillerans get back on their feet after a number of them have lost employment throughout the quarantine period with ethnic face masks.

 “Cordillerans are known for their resilience and independence.
 Since the implementation of the community quarantine, most of them are displaced and some have no more jobs to go back to,” Perello relates, “So, to help their fellow Cordillerans, some indigenous weavers offered jobs to them, therefore teaching them the art of sewing and some are learning the art of hand weaving.
 However, there is also a need to widen their market.
 This is what we want to help them with: for them to be able to sell more, promote local products, and as much as possible, make it a sustainable livelihood.”